D2. Navigating in VR

 The Teleportation Provider

-allows users to instantly relocate the XR Rig
+allows users to instantly relocate the XR Origin

 to a chosen position in the virtual environment.
 This method avoids the sensory conflict caused by continuous movement, making it highly effective at minimizing motion sickness.
 It typically works with Teleportation Area